mlstyszynski/techfest2019/README.md

 ---

-> **Task 1.11 Onboard the servers server3 and server4 from the topology as compute-nodes (aka vrouters)**
+> **Task 1.11 Check the servers server3 and server4 from the topology are onboarded as compute-nodes (aka vrouters)**
-+ server4 attached to leaf1 and server3 attached to leaf2 are successfully onboarded
++ server4 attached to leaf1 and server3 attached to leaf2 are successfully onboarded already so in this task we have to verify the IP full reachability from hypervisor point of view via the fabric underlay is delivered

 *Expected result:*
 + you can ping from these servers their default gateway